 Having trained at Boston Children's Hospital worked as Chief Psychologist at Cedars-Sinai Medical Center, I primarily conduct assessments for individuals aged 3-22, although occasionally I will see adults up to 50 years old depending upon the reason for referral.

-I conduct a significantly smaller number of private assessments.
-The most typical request is for a psychodiagnostic assessment (presence of a learning disability, anxiety disorder, ADHD, Autism, Oppositional Defiant Disorder, etc.) Sometimes I am called upon to perform evaluations that will result in testimony at Due Process hearings or other administrative or legal proceedings.
+In his practice, Dr. Gale conducts a significantly smaller number of private assessments.
+The most typical request is for a psychodiagnostic assessment (presence of a learning disability, anxiety disorder, ADHD, Autism, Oppositional Defiant Disorder, etc.) Sometimes he is called upon to perform evaluations that will result in testimony at Due Process hearings or other administrative or legal proceedings.

 There are several steps to the assessment process and each situation must be individualized to meet a students' or adults' needs.